ArthurKellermann/pass-in-api/README.md

 During the development of this project, I gained experience in:

 - Implementing Clean Architecture and SOLID principles to structure the project.
-- Writing unit tests to ensure the reliability and correctness of the application.
 - Configuring and using Swagger for API documentation.

   ## Features